6arms1leg/fsmachina/README.md

 * Implementation of states by reentrant state handler functions
 * Supports entry, exit and also internal and external transition activities
 * Supports extended state variables
-* States, events and extended state variables are user-coded and pre-defined at compile time
+* States, events and extended state variables are user-coded and predefined at compile time
 * UML transition actions are supported but only in a different order: transition action (implemented within the source state),